DJANG2024/MKDocsMaterial/docs/github_repo.md

 </figure>

 !!! tip "Tip"
     By launching VS Code, you will land on the Welcome tab unless you have opened a project.
-If you are directed to an existing project, close it by clicking <button>File</button> → [Close Folder] to return to the Welcome tab.
+If you are directed to an existing project, close it by clicking [File] → [Close Folder] to return to the Welcome tab.

 2. **Paste** or **enter** the GitHub repository URL into the text bar.